MauriceConrad/Chess/README.md

 ```

 A Game() contains it's own board, pieces and rules.
 If you don't pass custom ones, the Game() Function clones board, pieces and rules from the general chess instance.

-### Custom Board, Pieces or Rules

-There are three ways to set custom board, pieces or rules:
-1. Change the board, pieces or rules within the general chess instance before you create a new Game()
-2. The instance of a Game() contains it's own board, pieces and rules (Mostly cloned from the general chess instance).
-You can change these things every time.
-There is no reinitialization required.
-3. Pass them as arguments to the Game() prototype function

 ### Game Instance